 The volume of kit that Tyler’s team handles is staggering.
-Upwards of 10,000 machines get the re-manufacturing treatment in any given year, ranging from High Street branded coffee vending machines to fridges and freezers, via an array of vendors that sell hot beverages, cold beverages in cans or bottles; snacks and fresh food.
+Upwards of 10,000 machines get the re-manufacturing treatment in any given year.
+Ranging from coffee vending machines to coolers and freezers, via an array of vendors that sell hot beverages, cold beverages in cans or bottles; snacks and fresh food.

 ‘IF YOU DON’T PUT THEM IN, YOU CAN’T KNOW WHAT YOU’VE GOT…’ MATT BUSBY, FOOTBALL MANAGER